 There isn’t a condition that automatically qualifies you for NHS funding.
 If you have Alzheimer’s or any other form of dementia, it depends on the complexity, intensity and likelihood of your symptoms to be unpredictable.

-Traditional domiciliary in-home care can work out to be quite expensive.
-You may need to pay separately for things such as meals on wheels or transport to appointments that would be included in a live-in care arrangement.
+Traditional domiciliary in-home care can work out to be quite expensive, ranging anywhere from £14 to £35+ per hour.
+You may need to pay separately for things such as meals on wheels, which can cost an average of £3 -£6 per meal, as well as transport to appointments that would be included in a live-in care arrangement.
 In the traditional model, a caregiver visits your loved one at predetermined times to carry out care tasks.
 This can include help with getting up, going to bed, washing or eating.

-The main disadvantage is that the care recipient does not have the companionship that is provided with 24/7 care and that they can be left alone for long periods of time.
-This may mean that they are at risk of injury and does not give you the same peace of mind as Alzheimer’s care from a live-in carer.
+The main disadvantage is that the care recipient does not have the companionship or security that is provided with 24/7 care and that they can be left alone for long periods of time.
+This may mean that they are at risk of injury and does not give you the same peace of mind as Alzheimer’s care from residential care or a live-in carer.

 People living with dementia usually benefit from remaining in familiar surroundings.
 Independent living in their own home is the ideal option, as long as they have the proper professional care, support and companionship.

 You need to bear in mind that if a person stays in their own home, the usual living costs will also still apply.
 They will need to ensure the property is properly maintained and pay for items such as fuel, insurance and groceries on top of their private care fees.
 If your loved one has a car, insuring it for the live-in carer is another expense to consider.

 When a person is living in their own home, its value is disregarded in considering eligibility for help from the local authority in paying for private care.
 If a person goes into long-term residential or nursing home care, their property would normally have to be sold and the proceeds put towards the fees.

 What our customers say